-How does Social Security decide if I qualify for disability benefits?
+How does Social Security decide whether I qualify for Disability benefits?

 After applying for disability, the Social Security Administration will review your medical records to determine your eligibility.
 They will also consider your age, level of education, and work experience.
 Based on that information, they will determine if you are able to continue working or should receive disability benefits.